 I am nuts about nuts.
 I love to eat them, but even more so I love to cook with them ~ then eat them.
 Given the chance, I could spend on nuts what others spend at a coffee shop, easily and regularly.
 I can’t decide if walnuts or hazelnuts are my favourite*.

-Every morning, when I would go to let the ducks out of the duck enclosure, I would take along my empty basket.
+Every morning, when I go to let the ducks out of the duck enclosure, I take along my empty basket.
 Then, on hands and knees, forage under the hazelnut tree.
-It wouldn’t take long for my basket to fill.
+It doesn’t take long for my basket to fill.
 It’s a gift that keeps on giving.
 In fact I have been foraging hazel nuts now for almost 2 months!

-It was only a matter of a few weeks to let the nuts dry.
+It is only a matter of a few weeks to let the nuts dry.
 Much shorter than walnuts.
 I found a number of recommendations on the wonderful internet on how to crack them open.
-The best I came across was using a large plastic ziploc bag, placing the bag on the stone floor and tapping the nuts with a mallet.
+The best I came across was using a large plastic ziploc bag, placing the bag on a hard floor surface and tapping the nuts with a mallet.

 At first I would hit too hard and pulverise the shell, and consequently the nut within.
 (Though I was still able to extract some for use.)
-With a bit of practise I got very adept at tapping just so and splitting the hard shell.
+With a bit of practise I have become very adept at tapping just so and splitting the hard shell.

-And since nothing goes to waste here, the ’empty’ broken shells were then put out in the bottom garden for the birds and squirrels to forage through.
-They always managed to find a few tasty morsels I had missed or were too small for my use, but perfect size for a chicken.
+And since nothing goes to waste here, the ’empty’ broken shells are then put out in the bottom garden for the birds and squirrels to forage through.
+They always managed to find a few tasty morsels I had missed or were too small for my use.

-Once I completed a bag, I would extract the nuts from the shells and put them on a baking sheet and into a low temperature oven to roast for about 20 – 30 minutes.
+Once I complete a bag, I extract the nuts from the shells and put them on a baking sheet and into a low temperature oven to roast for about 20 – 30 minutes.